Types of radioactivity are provided here. There are three types of radiation, alpha radiation, Beta radiation, and Gamma radiation.

 To explain the emission of α-particles we take the example of radium .
 The emission of α-particle from radium 226, results in the formation of radon gas .
 This change is represented by the following equation.

-Negative β-particle is an electron and its emission from the nucleus becomes an incomprehensible enigma, as there is no electron from the nucleus can be thought of as a neutron emitting an electron and becoming a proton, although the modern explanation is not that simple.
+Negative β-particle is an electron and its emission from the nucleus becomes an incomprehensible enigma, as there is no electron from the nucleus that can be thought of like a neutron emitting an electron and becoming a proton, although the modern explanation is not that simple.

 It has been observed that thorium is transformed into protactinium after the emission of β-particle.
 The following equation represents this reaction: